RicqCodes/fuse-wallet/README.md

 # Fuse Wallet MVP Documentation

 The Fuse Wallet MVP is a React application that allows users to view their token balances on the Fuse Network and receive tokens.
-This documentation provides an overview of the implementation details for MyFuseWallet MVP, a React application that displays token balances on the Fuse Network and enables token reception.
+This documentation provides an overview of the implementation details for MyFuseWallet MVP.

 ## Installation